Kethmika2004/Tom-Jerry_Image_Classification/README.md

 </div>

-The dataset is explicitly **imbalanced** and **noisy** — motion blur, partial occlusion, and characters sharing screen space with each other and background elements.
-This isn't a clean, curated dataset — it's messy, real, extracted-from-video data.
+The dataset is explicitly **imbalanced** and **noisy** motion blur, partial occlusion, and characters sharing screen space with each other and background elements.
+This isn't a clean, curated dataset it's messy, real, extracted from video data.

 ```
 📊 Class Distribution (Training Set)